 Scandinavian interior design works well in any room but the kitchen is particularly well suited to let the natural materials so closely linked with this this style shine.
 Beautifully unfussy, this Scandi kitchen sticks to a clean black white scheme as a base with simply chic pale wood tongue and groove cupboards.
 Remember with Scandi style, less is always more.

 Country kitchens, or farmhouse kitchens as they are also often called are one of the most traditional designs you can choose.
 Reminiscent of the large open kitchens seen in country homes around the world.
 Classic country kitchen characteristics include expansive range cookers and impressive islands for preparing feasts for the whole family.
 If you don’t have the space for these, look at implementing simple cabinet styles and natural wooden worktops.

-Everyone’s favourite neutral is of course a popular kitchen style.
-Grey kitchens can be both modern and classic depending on what fixtures and fittings you pair the colour with.
-We love how the dark grey cupboards in this kitchen turn it from simple to striking.
-Grey is also an excellent match for natural wooden finishes like worktops and flooring which bring warmth to the often cool colour.
+Everyone’s favorite neutral is of course a popular kitchen style.
+Gray kitchens can be both modern and classic depending on what fixtures and fittings you pair the color with.
+We love how the dark gray cupboards in this kitchen turn it from simple to striking.
+Gray is also an excellent match for natural wooden finishes like worktops and flooring which bring warmth to the often cool color.

 Impeccably crisp, white kitchens will never go out of style.
-Like other colours, white kitchens can be styled to your own interior taste, however this fresh, clean shade lends itself best to contemporary kitchens styles.
-For real wow factor stick to all white everything, or if you think all white looks too sparse, add in a few colour pops through appliances, kitchen linen and tableware.
+Like other colors, white kitchens can be styled to your own interior taste, however this fresh, clean shade lends itself best to contemporary kitchens styles.
+For real wow factor stick to all white everything, or if you think all white looks too sparse, add in a few color pops through appliances, kitchen linen and tableware.